vegaprotocol/frontend-monorepo/README.md

 ## Config

-As envrionment variabels are build time and not run time in frontend applications.
-We have built a system which allows for passing run time environment variables, this generates a JSON file that will override the default environement vairbales that the container was built with (which is always testnet, using the default .env files).
+As environment variables are build time and not run time in frontend applications.
+We have built a system which allows for passing run time environment variables, this generates a JSON file that will override the default environment variables that the container was built with (which is always testnet, using the default .env files).

 In order to override specific environment variables you can pass these to the container like this: